Parmesan & Basil Fire Roasted Tomato Soup with Grilled Cheese Croutons

 add celery, carrots, onion, and garlic to a food processor and pulse until finely mined (or mince by hand)

 Melt butter in oil in large Dutch oven/soup pot over medium heat.
-Turn heat to medium high, add minced vegetables and saute for 4 minutes.
+Turn heat to medium high, add minced vegetables and saute for 5 minutes.
 Sprinkle in flour and continue to cook 1 minute, stirring constantly.
+Add all seasonings.

-Gradually whisk in chicken broth followed by tomatoes and all seasonings.
+Gradually whisk in chicken broth followed by tomatoes.
 Add bay leaf.
 Bring to a boil then reduce heat and simmer for 15 minutes or until carrots are tender.

 Add Parmesan cheese and whisk to blend.
-Stir in milk/half and half/cream/milk and gently simmer an additional 15-20 minutes on low, stirring occasionally.
+Stir in heavy whipping cream or half and half.
 Stir in additional chicken broth or cream to reach desired consistency.
 Remove bay leaf.
 Season with salt and pepper to taste.

 You can serve the soup as is if you like the texture or proceed to puree with an immersion blende.
 If you don't have an immersion blender, then working in batches, transfer soup to blender and puree until smooth.
 But be careful to let smoke escape or it will explode.
 (Using a blender will give you a much smoother, creamier soup.))
 Garnish with freshly grated Parmesan cheese (optional).